 [Meanwhile I have started adding comments in red to set orientation and context.
 It may be helpful.]

 Free, available everywhere, allowing dialogue, endless editing refinements, limitless page additions.
 Was there ever a better platform than a website to tell an interminable story?

-Reader Comments are disabled for now [this is a one-man folly].
-But if you spot obscure, conflicting or redundant language in the unedited Posts, you get the credit but drop me a line.
+Reader Comments are disabled for now.
+I’ll need help monitoring them.
+But if you spot obscure, conflicting or redundant language [or antiquated links] in the unedited Posts, do drop me a line.
 I read my emails.

 S. R. Aiyer